0300 456 8400

 Macmillan Welfare Benefits Advice Service

 Citizens Advice LeicesterShire and Macmillan Cancer Support have worked together since 2009.
-We have eight specialist caseworkers who work exclusively with people who have been diagnosed with cancer, their families and carers, across Leicestershire and Rutland.
+We have five specialist caseworkers who work exclusively with people who have been diagnosed with cancer, their families and carers, across Leicestershire and Rutland.

 Caseworkers give advice about which benefits a client is entitled to and practical support to make a claim.
 They also give information about any grants they could claim and advice on other issues, such as debt.